Anything you do is more fun with the right people. A party? Yes. A concert? For sure. Dinner? Bon Appetit!

 That happens sometimes, a good one gets away.
 But for the most part, they don’t.
 The staff and campers come (alone or with friends) and they find their tribe.

 It’s not about getting in with “The Cool Group” or “The Whatever Group.”
 It’s not about the clothes or the cash (especially at camp because nobody has any of those things).
-It’s not about any of that stupid stuff, or at least it shouldn’t be.
 It’s about being where you need to be at this time in your life, and the people you need to be with.

-Your tribe is the people who love and accept you for everything you are.
+Your tribe love and accept you for everything you are.
 They support through the rough times, and toast the good ones (with bug juice).
 They stand up when you are being bullied, awarded or married.
-Your tribe is there when you need them, no matter where they are, no matter how many years have passed, forever.
+They are there when you need them, no matter where they are, no matter how many years have passed, forever.

 It will happen, and when it does, your summer camp experience will morph into something much bigger than you ever imagined, and you will leave not only with memories to last a lifetime, but a tribe that will do the same.